JimmysTubeCast/AutoStoreWorkflows/Project Folder Structure/Temp/README.md

-# About The 'Temp' Folder
+# About the 'Temp' Folder

 This folder is used to house local working directories organized for each task inside of the Project folder.
 As a best practice, the name of the folder inside the **'Temp'** folder should be the same as the **'Task Name'** used.